 Director, Center for Diversity & Inclusion: Tina Gelsomino, MSW, LCSW, RCC™

 Tina Gelsomino is the Director of the Center for Diversity & Inclusion at Brigham Health.
-She works to advance the Brigham’s diversity and inclusion strategy to all support faculty, trainees and medical students by focusing resources and support on a robust set of recruiting, retention and engagement initiatives and in close alignment with the priorities of the Chief Diversity & Inclusion Officer.
+She works to advance the Brigham’s diversity and inclusion strategy to support all faculty, trainees and medical students by focusing resources and support on a robust set of recruiting, retention and engagement initiatives, and in close alignment with the priorities of the Chief Diversity & Inclusion Officer.

 Most recently, Tina served as assistant vice president of Administration for the Division of Development at Dana-Farber Cancer Institute, where she oversaw operations and talent management for 270 staff members.

 Prior to that, she was administrative director of the Center for Faculty Development & Diversity at the Brigham, supporting faculty career development and diversity, with a special focus on advancing opportunities for women, underrepresented minority groups and research faculty.